 - Plan to make your coffee concentrate 1-2 days before the event.
 Since the coffee concentrate stays fresh for 2 weeks in the refrigerator, you can make it several days in advance, but you have to refrain from drinking it.

-- Buy 12-16 oz of coffee.
+- Buy 12-16 ounces of coffee (depending on your maker).
 My older Toddy holds 16 oz. of ground coffee and 9 cups of water.
 The newer models have conformed to the ever-shrinking package size and hold 12 oz. of coffee and 7 cups of water.

 - Grind your coffee using the setting that gives you the coarsest grind possible.
 If you have the store grind it, ask for the “coarsest grind possible, like an old-fashioned percolator”.
 While you can use finely ground coffee, it will clog your filter faster.